hjacobcarlson/hjacobcarlson.github.io/content/home/about.md

 Jake is an urban and political sociologist, focused on democracy, housing, and changing cities.
 His current research examines the various causes and consequences of gentrification and displacement - and the relationships between the two.

 Jake was previously a Dissertation Fellow with the [Institute for Research on Poverty](https://www.irp.wisc.edu/training/ph-d-student-research-fellowships/), a Visiting Scholar at NYU's [Urban Democracy Lab](http://urbandemos.nyu.edu/), and a Research Fellow at [Participatory Budgeting Project](http://participatorybudgeting.org/).
 He is currently a substitute assistant professor at CUNY's School of Labor and Urban Studies.
+Starting in Fall 2020, he will be a postdoctoral scholar at the Population Studies and Training Center at Brown University.